WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

   </tbody>
 </table>

-*Atomic Veterans* outlines the nearly 50-year-long struggle to convince the U.S. government to acknowledge that exposure of U.S. military personnel to radiation from nuclear testing during World War II and for almost twenty years afterwards resulted in ailments that should be recognized as war-related injuries.
+*Atomic Veterans* outlines the nearly fifty-year-long struggle to convince the U.S. government to acknowledge that exposure of U.S. military personnel to radiation from nuclear testing during World War II and for almost twenty years afterwards resulted in ailments that should be recognized as war-related injuries.

 **[*¡Colores!*, "Trinity: Getting the Job Done"](/catalog/cpb-aacip-191-708w9ptq) (KNME-TV, Albuquerque, NM, July 16, 1995)**